-- Depends on your infrastructure, your needs and policy - Public IP for every desktop?
-Good but beware: botnets, spam, viruses - How many public machines do you have and how fast is your network growing? - A /24 allocation means 254 use-able public IPs - For GARNET, a large allocation at least a /16 to distribute to the others - Some upstreams only do BGP with you if you have a minimum /24 - IPv6 GARNET as a LIR could get a /32 = 2^96 (many IPs!) - Universities could get /48 = 2^80 (still very many)
+- Depends on your infrastructure, your needs and policy - Public IP for every University desktop PC?
+Good, easy to trace defective/compromised machines - How many public machines do you have and how fast is your network growing? - A /24 allocation means 254 use-able public IPs - For NREN, a large allocation at least a /16 to distribute to the members - Some upstreams only do BGP with you if you have a minimum /24 BGP advertisement - IPv6 NREN as a LIR could get a /32 = 2^96 (many IPs!) - Universities could get /48 = 2^80 (still very many)